minddust/minddust.github.io/_posts/2014-01-15-switch-to-github-pages.md

 * no worries about crashing servers
 * no server costs
 * no need for any dynamic content
-* highly available through github cdn
+* highly available through GitHub cdn

-I am really impressed of this awesome Github feature!
+I am really impressed of this awesome GitHub feature!